zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 # Simulation System for Cold Start in Advertising

 We provide the Python code of the simulation system built in [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786).
 See Appendix D.1 of the paper for details of the simulation system.
+Please contact the authors of [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786) if you have any questions.

 ## Table of contents